cfe-lab/MiSeqQCReport/CONTRIBUTING.md

         sudo apt-get install libcairo2-dev

-2. Install R. The last two commands are run in the R console, and you should check the [StatET installation page][statet] to see exactly which version of the rj package is compatible with the version of StatET you are going to install.
+2. Install R. The last three commands are run in the R console, and you should check the [StatET installation page][statet] to see exactly which version of the rj package is compatible with the version of StatET you are going to install.
 You also need to install the R2HTML and Cairo packages.